Skip to Main Content

 Find out more in our Ideal Customers Brief.

-Your Unique Value Proposition is your collective promise to your Ideal Customers — why your Ideal Customers choose your product/service over all your competitors.
-A strong UVP tends to land squarely in one of four categories:
+Your Compelling Value Proposition is your collective promise to your Ideal Customers — why your Ideal Customers choose your product/service over all your competitors.
+A strong CVP tends to land squarely in one of four categories:

 • Lowest cost